Customer Lifetime Value: The Key to a Lasting Relationship

 What Is Customer Lifetime Value?

 Customer lifetime value (LTV) is the average amount of money you expect to receive from a customer over the life of their relationship with you.
 LTV tells you exactly what you need to know about how well your product is resonating with your customers, what you’re doing well, and which areas need improvement.

+Interested in learning how to calculate customer lifetime value?
+Or, more specifically, how do you determine the value of your customers?
 The most basic LTV calculation is achieved by taking your average revenue per user per year (ARPU), multiplying it by gross margin (your net sales revenue minus cost of goods sold), and dividing that by your churn rate (the percentage of customers that stopped using your product or service during the period in question).
 The longer a customer continues to buy your product or service, the greater their lifetime value becomes.

-Lifetime value tells you how much revenue you can expect a customer to generate over the course of your relationship together, which helps you understand how much you can spend to acquire new customers, how long it will take you to break even, and if customer relationships are profitable in the long term.
+Customer lifetime value tells you how much revenue you can expect a customer to generate over the course of your relationship together, which helps you understand how much you can spend to acquire new customers, how long it will take you to break even, and if customer relationships are profitable in the long term.
 LTV also helps you identify and track where and when your customers churn, helping you build retention strategies.

 Tracking LTV hurts.
 It scars.
 It wounds and marks...
 Okay, we’re being a tad dramatic here.
 But the truth is: Tracking LTV is hard.
 Obtaining metrics to define something as ethereal as customer sentiment requires a lot of data.
 You’ll need to track when your customer purchased your product, the length and price of their contract, and related upsells, downgrades, and renewals.
 You’ll also want to filter it all by vintage and product line, so you can see how seasons, time periods, and offering types impact your customer relationships.